PolymerSearch/awesome-ycombinator/README.md

 # awesome-ycombinator
 A collection of awesome YCombinator resources for maximizing your startup and business.

-These YC resources can also be conveniently browsed at [YCAdvice.com](https://ycadvice.com).
+These YC resources can also be conveniently browsed at <a href="https://ycadvice.com" target="_blank">YCAdvice.com</a>.
 Converted using [Polymer Search](http://polymersearch.com/beta), a search and insights engine that converts any set of structured data to a powerful experience.
 <p align="center">
   <img width="450" src="ycadvice.jpg">
 </p>